-It is noteworthy that, in the case of returning 127.0.0.3, we block all IPs which we consider unsuitable for sending e-mail.
+It is noteworthy that, in the case of returning 127.0.0.3, we block all IPs which we consider unsuitable for hosting mail transfer agents.
 In that case, the DNSBL does not only list systems that send spam, so it’s up to each administrator to decide how to use it (further down, integration tips for SpamAssassin, if you prefer, instead of rejection).
 Making an analogy with the RFC Ignorant list (now RFC Clueless), we also require a number of important settings, so we could be called the “SPF ignorant” or “FCrDNS ignorant” system.
 We believe it is important to identify spammers in order to punish them.
 More about our rules, in the our delist page.

 IMPORTANT: We do not provide any guarantees, despite the best efforts to maintain a stable and coherent system.
 Use at your own risk and take into consideration that our systems works based on reputation, without privileges to any system, including Internet providers and email marketing systems, if they have a poor reputation.
 For this reason, we suggest you use our DNSBL to mark emails as spam, rather than by rejecting emails.
 Check your MTA documentation for details or, if it is not feasible, consider using SpamAssassin (see below), which has the downside of not normally scanning emails above a certain size.